 - SSE programme: Lloyds Bank Social Entrepreneurs Start Up Programme 2015-16

-- Business model: Revenue generated by the sale of dog training resources and #TeamLuna products funds the social mission, Canine Hope
+- Business model: Revenue generated by the sale of dog training resources; workshops for charities, social enterprises and self-employed business owners; and #TeamLuna products that fund the social mission, Canine Hope.

 - SSE school: SSE Dartington

 Marie Yates was a disillusioned civil servant when she wrote her first novel, Reggie and Me.
 Told through a series of diary entries, the book explores the journey of a teenage rape survivor and the impact that Reggie, her rescue dog, has on her recovery.

 “I wanted to write something for young survivors because I get frustrated with some of the messages they’re given,” explains Marie, who has experienced sexual violence herself, and whose dog, Reggie, inspired the book.
 “What I hadn’t anticipated was the huge interest in Reggie – so many people wanted to meet him and for me to talk about our bond.”